Mexican wolf: Current population

 On March 9, 2022, two new breeding pairs of Mexican gray wolves were released into the wild in the state of Chihuahua in northern Mexico, bringing the total number of wild Mexican gray wolves in the country to around 35–45 individuals.
+They were supplemented by eight wolves in Durango in 2026.

-In March 2025, the wild Mexican wolf population of the United States totaled at least 286 individuals: 162 in New Mexico (37 packs and 16 breeding pairs) and 124 in Arizona (23 packs and 10 breeding pairs).
-At least 79 out of the known 164 pups born in 2024 survived until the year's end (48% survival rate).
-39% of the U.S. Mexican wolf population is collared with GPS and radio collars.
-2024 represented the 9th consecutive year of population growth, and an 11% increase compared to 2023.
+In March 2026, the wild Mexican wolf population of the United States totaled at least 319 individuals: 176 in New Mexico and 143 in Arizona.
+At least 64 out of the known 106 pups born in 2025 survived until the year's end (60% survival rate).
+2025 represented the 10th consecutive year of population growth, and an 11.5% increase compared to 2024.
+As of 2024, 39% of the U.S. Mexican wolf population was collared with GPS and radio collars.

 The total captive Mexican wolf population is 380 individuals, across over 60 facilities.

 Interagency Field Team

 The wild Mexican wolf population in the United States is managed by the Interagency Field Team (IFT), whose collaborating participants include the US Fish and Wildlife Service, the US Forest Service, the White Mountain Apache Tribe, the Arizona Game and Fish Department, New Mexico Department of Game and Fish, USDA APHIS Wildlife Services, National Park Service, Species Survival Plan, and Bureau of Land Management.

 The IFT has a partnership with Mexico's National Commission for Natural Protected Areas and Directorate General for Wildlife to continue binational collaboration for Mexican wolf recovery.

 The IFT employs active conservation.
 Anti-poaching is strongly enforced, as poaching has been found to increase during periods of relaxed protection.
 Wolf locations, movements, and populations are monitored via tracking collared individuals and the use of remote cameras.
 The team uses several methods to mitigate predation on livestock.
 Some pastures are surrounded by fladry (flagging) hung on electrified fences.
 Range riders accompany cattle to discourage wolf presence.
 When wolves are spotted near livestock, the range riders employ non-lethal ammunition such as cracker shells and rubber bullets.
 Wolf packs that live near livestock areas are sometimes given diversionary food caches, which have been proven to reduce livestock depredation.
 Livestock producers are given financial compensation when their animals are killed by wolves, and are paid to remove cattle carcasses in order to discourage wolf scavenging.
 Individual wolves that are particularly harmful to livestock can be selectively removed, though these management removals have largely decreased over time.